-The following e-portfolios were created as resources for the self-study process.
+The following ePortfolios were created as open and transparent resources for the self-study process and its documentation utilized by both the Working Groups and the larger College community.

-- Self-Study ePortfolio includes information about the Self-Study for the BCC community and operates as a curated repository of successive drafts of the report.
-Content includes: - o Self-Study Design and timeline - o Structure and charges for Steering Committee and Working Groups - o Documents submitted by each Working Group and successive Self-Study drafts - MSCHE Roadmap Documentation includes a wide variety of reports that comprise the BCC MSCHE Documentation Roadmap/Evidence Inventory.
-Categories include: - Accreditation documentation (historical reports and correspondence with MSCHE and other program accreditors) - o BCC Annual and Periodic Reports - o BCC Documents (Governance Plan, Strategic Plan) - o Research Reports and Briefs - BCC Assessment Plan includes all of the information from the BCC Assessment Plan document, presented in a user-friendly electronic format. - Institutional Research includes a wide variety of research reports and tables, including college profiles, trend reports, performance reports and survey results.
+- Self-Study ePortfolio includes information about the Self-Study for the BCC community.
+Content includes: - o Self-Study Design and timeline - o Structure and charges for Steering Committee and Working Groups - MSCHE Roadmap Documentation includes a wide variety of reports that comprise the BCC MSCHE Documentation Roadmap/Evidence Inventory.
+Categories include: - Accreditation documentation (historical reports and correspondence with MSCHE and other program accreditors) - o BCC Annual and Periodic Reports - o BCC Documents (Governance Plan, Strategic Plan) - Research Reports and Briefs - BCC Assessment Plan includes all of the information from the BCC Assessment Plan document, presented in a user-friendly electronic format. - Institutional Research includes a wide variety of research reports and tables, including college profiles, trend reports, performance reports and survey results.